-In 1994, each of Clarence M. McAninch and Daniel J. DeCola, Sr., entered into a four-year employment agreement with the Company for the position of President and Chief Executive Officer, in the case of Mr. McAninch, and Vice President, Operations, in the case of Mr. DeCola.
-Mr. McAninch's and Mr. DeCola's employment agreements provide for a base annual salary of \$180,000 and \$134,000, respectively, which may be increased annually at the discretion of the Board of Directors, as well as a customary benefits package.
+In August 1994, each of Clarence M. McAninch and Daniel J. DeCola, Sr., entered into a four-year employment agreement with the Company for the position of President and Chief Executive Officer, in the case of Mr. McAninch, and Vice President, Operations, in the case of Mr. DeCola.
+Mr. McAninch's and Mr. DeCola's employment agreements, as amended, provide for a base annual salary of \$192,000 and \$134,000, respectively, which may be increased annually at the discretion of the Board of Directors, as well as a customary benefits package.
 At the Company's option, the term of each of Messrs.
 McAninch's and DeCola's employment agreement may be extended for one additional year.
-Each of the employment agreements provides that the Company cannot terminate the employment of Messrs.
-McAninch and DeCola, respectively, without cause prior to August 15, 1997.
-In the event the Company were to terminate the respective employment agreements without cause prior to August 15, 1997, Messrs.
-McAninch and DeCola would be entitled to bring an arbitration proceeding against the Company for damages, and if either were terminated without cause after that date, Messrs.
-McAninch and DeCola, respectively, would be entitled to receive his base salary for the remainder of the term of his employment agreement.
 Each of the employment agreements of Messrs.
 McAninch and DeCola prohibits either employee from (i) competing with the Company for one year following his termination of employment with the Company and (ii) disclosing confidential information or trade secrets in any unauthorized manner.
-The Company has purchased key man life insurance policies, of which the Company is the sole beneficiary, on the lives of each of Messrs.
-McAninch and DeCola, providing \$2.0 million in coverage, respectively.
+The Company has a key man life insurance policy in effect, of which the Company is the sole beneficiary, on the life of Mr. McAninch providing \$2.0 million in coverage.